Mariah Carey reminds us she's the queen of Christmas - KESQ

 Don’t play with Mariah Carey when it comes to her holiday.

 In it, there are three pumpkins used to spell out “It’s not time.”
-Carey, dressed in a sparkly red dress and shoes, smashes the pumpkin labeled “not” using a big candy cane like sticky.
+Carey, dressed in a sparkly red dress and shoes, smashes the pumpkin labeled “not” with a stick resembling a candy cane.

 Her hit “All I Want For Christmas is You” begins to play as we see the diva in some of her Christmas scenery finery.